Rowan’s Mayra Arroyo Uplifts Students, Others in ‘Blessed’ Journey

 “I believe all my life journey, everything that I’ve done and all of the jobs or careers that I’ve had, have been a blessing because I’ve been able to meet and work with some really awesome people, and help some really amazing young ladies and young men.
 A lot of them call me the campus mom.
 They’re like, ‘You’re my mom away from home.’
 I love it.
 It means a lot to me,” she added.

 Arroyo had hoped to become the first Latina Cumberland County freeholder, but she lost to incumbents Joe Derella and Jim Quinn as a Republican in 2015.
-The loss, though, hardly has come to define the life she has created for herself the those around her.
+The loss, though, has hardly come to define the life she has created for herself the those around her.

 “I just received a phone call, well, a visit from a friend saying, ‘Hey, when are you going to run for office again?,'” Arroyo said. “‘When are you going to run for office again?
 We really need someone who really cares about the community.
 Someone who is respected in the community.’